delpinolisette/delpinolisette.github.io/README.md

 All LaTeX / MathJax formulas are rendered using JavaScript.

-I'm using the Minima theme as a base, but I've modified it plenty.
-The custom CSS is bundled into the repo.
+I'm using the Minima theme as a base theme.

 # TODO